WithSecureLabs/cloud-wiki/src/pages/contributing.md

 For an idea of a complete article of the "minimalistic" kind, have a look at [AWS CloudTrail](/aws/services/CloudTrail) instead.
 This shows the minimum info we should aim at having in an article that's not _that_ big requiring too much explanation.

+### Linting

+This repository uses linting to ensure consistency in formatting across content.
+Linting checks will be run on modified markdown files in pull requests and pushes to the main branch based on the rules defined [here](https://github.com/WithSecureLabs/cloud-wiki/blob/main/.markdownlint.yaml).
+Depending on the text editor that you're using to modify content, there are a few ways to integrate a linter into your authoring workflow.
+There are extensions such as [markdownlint](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint) for VS Code available, as well as CLI tools such as [markdownlint](https://github.com/markdownlint/markdownlint) that can be used to check your content for formatting issues before you submit them.

 ### Code Tabs Usage

 This Wiki supports [Tabs](https://docusaurus.io/docs/markdown-features/tabs) which provide a great way to format code examples for different languages.
 Usage is nice and simple and ends up with an object looking like this: